|

 a wreck from 30 feet away.

-A newly-placed wreck in Miami or farther south may
+in Miami or farther south may have been down for years; yet

-be down for years; yet you can still easily read painted letters
+you can still easily read painted letters

 on the hull.
 A wreck which has been down half that length of time